Baby’s Poop Smells Like Fish: A Parent’s Guide to Causes and Treatment

 • Watch for other worrisome symptoms like fever, vomiting, blood, decreased appetite, or crying/pain with pooping.

-• Sanitize the diaper changing area and wash hands well after every diaper change to prevent infection spread.
+• Sanitize diaper changing area and wash hands well after every diaper change to prevent infection spread.

 • Take a photo of the poop to show the pediatrician.
-Detailed descriptions of color, consistency, and smell will help with diagnosis.
+Detailed descriptions of color, consistency, and smell will help diagnosis.

 • Probiotic drops can help restore healthy gut flora after antibiotic use.
 Consult your pediatrician.